357r4bd/Backblaze-B2V2Client/README.md

 They are continuing to support their native B2 API, so I will continue to use and support this module.
-I have not tested the S3 modules with Backblaze, but if you already have an S3 integration, it is work checking out how Paws::S3 or Awes::S3 works with Backblaze.
+I have not tested the S3 modules with Backblaze, but if you already have an S3 integration, it is worth checking out how Paws::S3 or Awes::S3 works with Backblaze.

+## Testing Your Credentials

+During install, this module will attempt to connect to B2 and download a 16KB file into memory.
+To test using your B2 account credentials, set these environmental varables prior to attempting to install:

+        B2_APP_KEY_ID - The application key ID for the key you wish to test.
+        B2_APP_KEY - The application key -- is never displayed in the B2 UI.
+        B2_ACCT_ID - Your account ID; will be the ID of your master key
+        B2_TEST_FILE_ID: The long (75+ char) GUID for your target file.

+The GUID for a file is displayed when you click on that file's name in the 'Browse Files' section of the B2 UI.

 # METHODS